tadwhitaker/Security_Engineer_Interview_Questions/security-interview-questions.md

 # Encryption and Authentication

    * What is a three-way handshake?
    * How do cookies work?
    * How do sessions work?
    * Explain how OAuth works.
    * What is a public key infrastructure flow and how would I diagram it?
    * Describe the difference between synchronous and asynchronous encryption.
    * Describe SSL handshake.
    * How does HMAC work?
    * Why HMAC is designed in that way?
    * What is the difference between authentication vs authorization name spaces?
    * What’s the difference between Diffie-Hellman and RSA?
    * How does Kerberos work?
    * If you're going to compress and encrypt a file, which do you do first and why?
    * How do I authenticate you and know you sent the message?
    * Should you encrypt all data at rest?

 # Network Level

    * What are common ports involving security, what are the risks and mitigations?
    * Which one for DNS?
-             * AH
-             * ESP
              * Describe HTTPs and how it is used.
              * What is the difference between HTTPS and SSL?
              * How does threat modeling work?